qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 Qiskit Experiments is designed to be easily customizable.
 To create an experiment subclass based on either the :class:`.BaseExperiment` class or an existing experiment, you should:

-- Implement the abstract :meth:`~.BaseExperiment.circuits` method.
+- Implement the abstract :meth:`.BaseExperiment.circuits` method.
-  This should return a list of ``QuantumCircuit`` objects defining the experiment payload.
+  This should return a list of :class:`~qiskit.QuantumCircuit` objects defining the experiment payload.

-- Call the :meth:`BaseExperiment.__init__` method during the subclass constructor with a list of physical qubits.
+- Call the :meth:`.BaseExperiment.__init__` method during the subclass constructor with a list of physical qubits.
 The length of this list must be equal to the number of qubits in each circuit and is used to map these circuits to this layout during execution.
   Arguments in the constructor can be overridden so that a subclass can be initialized with some experiment configuration.

-Optionally, the following methods can also be overridden in the subclass to allow configuring various experiment and execution options:
+Optionally, to allow configuring experiment and execution options, you can override:

 - :meth:`.BaseExperiment._default_experiment_options`
   to set default values for configurable option parameters for the experiment.